azizurice/ComicBooks/README.md

 # ComicBooks

-A simple android app which consumes a RESTful web services.
+A simple android app which consumes RESTful web services.

 ** ScreenShot of the Result: